schmettow/New_Stats/docs/index.md

 + People find information more easily with design A, compared to B ($p \leq .05$).
 + Chinese people on average prefer red color schemes over yellow ($p \leq .001$).

-There simply is no numbers in these statements (except for the notorious p-values, which I will briefly discuss in chapter \@ref(bayesian_statistics)).
+There simply is no numbers in these statements (except for the notorious p-values, which I will briefly discuss in chapter \@ref(ebs)).

 Regression models are just right for measures and they are terrific at drawing quantitative conclusions.
 Every regression model features a so called *outcome*, which must be a measure (rather than a category).
 At the same time, regression models can deal with a broad class of measures and their peculiarities.

 Modern designs tend to be very complex and so are research questions, potentially.
 The options for designing just your personal homepage are myriad and there is considerable uncertainty about which options, or rather which configuration works best.
 Consider every option, say font type, font size, color, background color, position of menu, a potential impact factor on how pleasant the page is to read.
 Perhaps, someone should once and for all figure out the optimal configuration.
 It is recommended in such a case, that as many as possible impact factors are represented in a single study and evaluated by a single comprehensive statistical model.
-The primary reason for this recommendation is given in chapter \@ref(interaction_effects): impact factors have the nasty tendency to not act out independent of each other.
+The primary reason for this recommendation is given in chapter \@ref(cfx): impact factors have the nasty tendency to not act out independent of each other.
 Regression models handle such complexity with grace.
 There is theoretically no limit for the number of impact factors or *predicors* and interaction effects.

 The central peculiarity in all behavioural research is that measures are extremely *noisy*.
 In the next chapter, the concept of measurement errors will be elaborated upon, but for now it suffices to understand that all measures approximate the measured property, only and that leaves room for *uncertainty*.
 In a simple experiment where participants respond to a signal and time is recorded, the first three trials will more likely have values that are widely scattered, like 900ms, 1080ms, 1110ms.
 Imagine this were an ability test in a training for, say, astronauts.
 To be admissioned to the space program the applicant needs a score of less than 1000ms.
 Would you dare to decide on the career of a young person based on these three observations?
 Hardly so.